David Sterling took up his post as interim Head of the Civil Service on 3 July 2017.

 Role and responsibilities of the Head of the Civil Service

-David Sterling is interim Head of the Northern Ireland Civil Service (NICS) and leads around 23,500 civil servants.
+David Sterling is Head of the Northern Ireland Civil Service (NICS) and leads around 23,500 civil servants.
 He is also Permanent Secretary of the Executive Office and Secretary to the Northern Ireland Executive.
 In these roles, he is the most senior adviser to the First Minister and the deputy First Minister.

-As interim Head of the Civil Service David Sterling has primary leadership responsibility for creating, developing and sustaining the NICS as an organisation which serves the devolved administration, the institutions of government and the people of Northern Ireland through the provision of high quality, cost effective services.
+As Head of the Civil Service David Sterling has primary leadership responsibility for creating, developing and sustaining the NICS as an organisation which serves the devolved administration, the institutions of government and the people of Northern Ireland through the provision of high quality, cost effective services.

 David's main duties and responsibilities are: